Should You Upgrade Your House Before Selling?

 For example, let’s say your property’s current value is $150,000.
 You do $50,000 of repair work and the after-repair value equals $200,000.

 What does this mean?
-It means how a remodeling project is perceived depends on more than just the straight amount you spend on renovations – it also depends on a variety of factors – the condition of the rest of the house, the value of similar homes nearby and even how much other homes in the area fluctuate in value.
+It means how a remodeling project is perceived depends on more than just the straight amount you spend on renovations.
+It also depends on a variety of factors, including the condition of the rest of the house, the value of similar homes nearby and even how much other homes in the area fluctuate in value.
 In addition, home renovations rarely generate profit in a seller’s market.

 Buyers are reliably drawn to updated kitchens and updated bathrooms since these spaces can leave early first impressions on the whole home.
 However, keep in mind that renovations should be able to withstand market changes and a variety of tastes.

-- Kitchen renovation: The average cost for a minor kitchen remodel nationally is $23,452, and homeowners recoup 77.6% of the cost.
+- Kitchen renovation: The average cost for a kitchen remodel ranges between $13,476 – $38,203, and homeowners recoup 77.6% of the cost.
+(Timeline: 6 weeks).

-- Garage door upgrades: Garage door upgrades cost $600 – $1,500 installed, and you can recoup 106.3% of the cost.
+- Garage door upgrades: Garage door upgrades cost $754 – $1,588 installed, and you can recoup 106.3% of the cost (Timeline: 4 – 7 hours).

 - Manufactured stone veneer siding replacement: Stone veneer siding costs $6 – $9 per square foot and recoups 89.8% of the cost.
 To apply veneer siding to your entire home’s exterior can cost between $87,500 – $125,000 (Timeline: 2 weeks).

 - Fiber cement siding replacements: Fiber cement siding costs anywhere from $8.50 to $14.50 per square foot to install and recoups 85.5% of the cost.
 Expect to pay $6,555 – $21,894 on average to replace the siding on home (Timeline: 2 weeks).

 DIY Projects To Increase Profit

-Do-it-yourself projects can help save on labor costs and increase your ability to spread your DIY wings.
+Do-it-yourself (DIY) projects can help save on labor costs and increase your ability to spread your DIY wings.
 You can choose from many small- to mid-scale projects without professional help: